berrak/kicad-init-file-structure/README.md

-# KiCAD init project folder structure
+# KiCAD init project folder structure v2
+# NEW - migrated original for future updates

 ![Placeholder for missing photographs](./images/placeholder-for-missing-photographs.png)

 [Placeholder for missing photographs](./images/placeholder-for-missing-photographs.png)

-The `kicad-init` script creates directories for a new project.
-The shell script initiates the disk folder structure in a consistent manner.
+Initiates the disk folder structure with the `kicad-init.sh` script.
 Files and directories are named identical except for the KiCad-project name.

-There are some zero bytes files that acts as placeholders for missing files (like the above image), and these should be replaced with real files.
+Replace the zero-sized placeholder files with actual files.

 ## Install the script

 Download or clone this repository, and then copy the shell script into your $PATH

         cd bin
-        sudo cp ./kicad-init.sh /usr/local/bin/kicad-init
+        sudo cp ./kicad-init.sh /usr/local/bin/kicad-init.sh

+alternatively:

+        cd bin
+        cp ./kicad-init.sh $HOME/.local/bin/kicad-init.sh

 ## Run script

-Run the script in the root of the new KiCad project, with the new project name as argument.
+Run the script in the root of the new KiCad project, with the new project name as an argument.

         mkdir ~/KICAD-2022
         cd KICAD-2022
-        bash kicad-init "new-project-name"
+        bash kicad-init.sh "new-project-name"

-Note that the directory root for `new-project-name` is setup as a potential github repository, do `git init` to get started.
+Set up the `new-project-name` as a potential GitHub repository, and do `git init` to get started.

+Install the useful `tree` command

+        sudo install tree

-The script creates following directory structure for the new KiCad project:
+The script creates the following directory structure for the new KiCad project:

         ~/KICAD-2022/new-project-name$ tree -a
         ├── 3rd-parties-libraries